aashishmittal340/programming/README.md

 # Python-
-this repository is made by aashish mittal hello
+This is the python repository.
+This repository is made for those who are absolute beginners and want to revise python from scratch.